oswida/cyber/docs/en/background.md

 1. I am fed up with underfunded hospitals, lack of equipment and medicines - how can I help people in such conditions?
 2. I am afraid that the operation failed because of me
-3. I will not help people who cannot show gratitude
+3. I will not help people who will not show gratitude
 4. This job is not for me, I can't stand the sight of blood and death
 5. Those who really need my help do not end up in hospitals
 6. I have discovered inconvenient facts in hospital medical records